Spectory/debugging_dev_meeting/README.md

  - CPU/RAM - Strings are written to the log.
 If we convert complex objects to strings, it takes its toll on the OS.

 ###### Logging tips
 Reading a log should give you a clear indication of what is going on at the system.
-A log entry should be informative. it should be easy to understand:
+A log entry should be informative.
+It should be easy to understand:
- - Where in the code this log entry was created.
+ - Where in the code this log entry was created at.
  - Which system/module/process generated it.
  - When & in what order the events happen.
  - What exactly happened.